What Loan Options are Available for Covering an Overdraft?

 Standby Cash is a line of credit that could be available to you right now.
 Log into your Huntington account online or in the mobile app to see if you qualify.
 You could access between $100 and $500 in just a few clicks.
 Pay it back over three months with automatic payments and there’s no interest.
 Otherwise, a 1% monthly interest charge (12% APR) applies to outstanding balances.

-While Standby Cash is not overdraft protection, Huntington customers can leverage the credit to pay an overdrawn account balance.
+While Standby Cash is not overdraft protection, Huntington customers can leverage it to clear up an overdraft.
 If you believe you are going to overdraw your account, you can use Standby Cash and make a transfer to prevent the overdraft from occurring.
-If you had an overdraft for more than 24 hours, you become ineligible to use Standby Cash until your account is no longer negativeΩΩ.
+If you do not bring your account positive while 24-Hour Grace is in effect (before midnight central time the next business day), your Standby Cash line will be suspended from further use until your account is no longer negative.ΩΩ.
 So, make sure to keep an eye on your finances and avoid overdraft and return transactions.

 Many banks offer protection to possibly prevent an overdraft.
 If you have more than one account registered with your bank, you may be able to sign up for overdraft protection through a transfer.
-For example, you can apply to have money automatically transferred from your savings account to cover an overdraft on your checking account.
-You could also link a credit line or a credit card to cover an overdraft as well.
+For example, you can opt in to have money automatically transferred from your savings account to cover an overdraft on your checking account.
+You could also link a credit line or a credit card to cover an overdraft.
 Fees may apply to these options, depending on your bank or account termsΩΩ.

-You can typically help avoid an overdraft or return fee by keeping track of your account balance or signing up for overdraft protection, which automatically transfers money from your other accounts to cover overdrafts.
-Huntington customers can take advantage of 24-Hour Grace® and $50 Safety Zone℠ to possibly help avoid overdraft and return fees altogether.
+You can typically help avoid an overdraft fee by keeping track of your account balance or signing up for overdraft protection, which automatically transfers money from your other accounts to cover overdrafts.
+Huntington customers can take advantage of 24-Hour Grace® and $50 Safety Zone℠ to help avoid overdraft fees and returned items.